{{ root_page.title }}

 Treatment for Type 1 Diabetes

-When you're first diagnosed with type 1 diabetes, you will be treated in hospital by a specialist diabetes team.
-They will show you how to treat and manage your condition once you leave the hospital.
+When diagnosed with type 1 diabetes, you will get treatment in hospital.
+The specialist diabetes team will show how to treat and manage diabetes at home.

-The main treatment for type 1 diabetes is taking a medicine called insulin to manage your blood glucose (sugar) levels.
+The main treatment is taking a medicine called insulin.
+This will reduce your glucose levels.

-To stay well, you will need to try to keep your blood glucose levels within a target range.
-You'll be taught how to do this by checking your blood glucose regularly and adjusting your insulin doses.
+You will need to try to keep your glucose levels within a target area.
+The specialists will teach you how to check your blood glucose levels.
+As well as adjusting your insulin doses safely.

 Get Support

-Diabetes UK has a free helpline that's open from 9am - 6pm, Monday to Friday.
+Diabetes UK has a free helpline.
+Open from 9am - 6pm, Monday to Friday.

 Their trained advisors can help anyone with diabetes and their family and friends.